Vedanth-code/WeatherApp/README.md

-For the live demo follow the below link https://vedanth-code.github.io/WeatherApp/
+For the live demo follow the link https://vedanth-code.github.io/WeatherApp/